Profile

 • 1 aubergine

-• 150 g aged Sicilian pecorino cheese, grated
+• 150 g aged Sicilian pecorino, grated

 📊 Nutritional Information